SciBorgs/SciGuides/projects/intro-to-programming/Trigonometry.md

 ![Diagram of radian (https://www.mathsisfun.com/geometry/radians.html)](https://www.mathsisfun.com/geometry/images/radian-circle.svg)

-If you know the formula for the circumference of a circle ($C = 2πr$), then you can see that a full circle is 2π radians (when you divide the circumference by its radius).
+If you know the formula for the circumference of a circle ($C = 2 \pi r$), then you can see that a full circle is 2π radians (when you divide the circumference by its radius).
 So 360° = 2π rad.
 Radians is abbreviated to rad.
 The radius of the circle does not matter.

 ## Converting Degrees to Radians
 With the equation 360° = 2π rad, you can convert between degrees and radians: